When the system and the people

 Within one quarter, win rate on competitive deals jumped from 28% to 44%.
 Revenue per rep increased 34% over two quarters.
 Marketing-produced content usage went from 12% to 67%.
 The CRO called it "the highest-ROI investment we made all year."

-Unified enablement across 4 product lines and 200+ sellers
+Revenue architecture unified across 4 product lines and 200+ sellers

 The Problem